lxc/distrobuilder/doc/howto/build.md

       --version           Print version number
 ```

-Running the `build-lxd` subcommand creates a LXD image.
+Running the `build-lxd` sub-command creates a LXD image.
 If `--type=split`, it outputs two files.
 The metadata tarball will always be named `lxd.tar.xz`.
 When creating a container image, the second file will be `rootfs.squashfs`.